 The Premier network acts as a safety net for out-of-pocket costs, so enrollees usually save more than they would if they visited a non-Delta Dental dentist.
 However, the Premier network doesn’t offer the deep discounts that PPO can.

-What if I offer a plan with PPO plus Premier or PPO Choice?
+What if I offer a PPO plus Premier plan?

-If your group offers a PPO plus Premier or PPO Choice plan, enrollees will still save the most when they go PPO.
+If your group offers a PPO plus Premier plan, or any plan in which non-PPO dentists are not reimbursed based on contracted PPO fees, enrollees will still save the most when they go PPO.
 The difference for these plans is how we calculate fees for claims.
 The plan still offers a safety net for non-PPO claims if enrollees visit a Premier dentist, and you’re offering them more balance billing protection if you choose a fee basis other than the PPO contract allowance for all claims.

 How do I encourage PPO utilization?

 Talk with your employees about the benefits of in-network dentist visits, like more potential savings and more convenience with no claims forms to fill out.
-You can also remind them to find a network dentist using enrollee online services.
+You can also remind them to find a network dentist using our find a dentist tool.
 Consider attaching this instructional flyer to your next group email and encourage them to search only for PPO dentists.